brussig-tud/OnTubeVis/info.md

-# TrajVis - Textured Hermite Spline Tubes
+# TrajVis - Multivariate Trajectory Visualization using Textured Hermite Spline Tubes

+(working title)
 To be filled in.